simjbaum/ReproducibleResearch/PA1_template.md

 Instructions for the assignment
 ================================

-The aim of this assignment is to explore a dataset (link below) collected from mobile devices which include the steps taken.
-The count is collected in 5 minutes intervals each day.
+The aim of this assignment is to explore data collected from different mobile devices which counted the steps taken each day over 5 minutes intervals.

 The review criteria in this peer reviewed process are: